Master of Fine Arts in Creative Writing

-Is the Master of Fine Arts in Creative Writing right for you?
+Is Ashalnd University's MFA in Creative Writing right for you?

-This multi-track, Master of Fine Arts in Creative Writing graduate program allows students to pursue a creative writing degree in poetry, creative nonfiction, fiction, and science-fiction/fantasy, with a cross-genre option available to students interested in multiple genres.
+This multi-track, MFA in Creative Writing program allows graduate students to pursue a creative writing degree in poetry, creative nonfiction, fiction, and science-fiction/fantasy, with the option to cross genres.
 This program strengthens writers’ craft in all genres and prepares graduates for a career in creative writing.

 What you'll learn

-For writers at all levels of skill and achievement, this MFA in Creative Writing degree stimulates and inspires your writing whether you choose to specialize in poetry, fiction, nonfiction or a cross-genre degree.
-This low-residency MFA program synthesizes a built-in writing community with rigorous standards for creative output across all genres and a variety of specialized topics.
+For writers at all levels of skill and achievement, this MFA in Creative Writing degree stimulates and inspires your writing whether you choose to specialize in poetry, fiction, or nonfiction.
+Out of the many low-residency programs, the Ashland MFA Creative Writing synthesizes a built-in writing community with rigorous standards for creative output across all genres and a variety of specialized topics.

 Why earn your MFA in Creative Writing at Ashland?

-- Offering degree tracks in one primary genre: poetry, creative nonfiction, fiction, science-fiction/fantasy
+- Degree tracks in: poetry, creative nonfiction, fiction, science-fiction/fantasy

 - Cross-genre options

 - Single, annual-residency model: two weeks each summer for three summers

-- Four nonresidential semesters of study via the Internet
+- Fouronline semesters of study via the Internet

 - Award-winning faculty members